NLeSC/eEcology-script-wrapper/README.rst

 ----

-- query db using priveleges of user logged into webapp -- Basic authenticaton header contains for username and password -- Make connection for each user
+- query db using priveleges of user logged into webapp -- [x] Basic authenticaton header contains for username and password -- [x] Make connection for each user for each request -- webapp and scripts should use *_limited views.
---- Use username keyed sqlalchemy pool for example https://pypi.python.org/pypi/litex.cxpool/1.0.2 -- use application user to connect to db and in db use views which require username
 - have eager tasks aka syncronous tasks
-- Use sqlite as broker/resultstore, if works no need for redis server
+- [x] Use sqlite as broker/resultstore, if works no need for redis server
-- make tracker selection (with settings) save-able/load-able by label using browser storage.
+- [x] make tracker selection (with settings) save-able/load-able by label using browser storage.
+- use openearth to connect to db
+-- ???
+Undefined variable "java" or class "java.util.Properties".

+Error in ==> pg_connectdb at 112

+Error in ==> test at 12